Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Aliquot Method

 The aliquot method involves taking a small portion (aliquot) of the dough and placing it into a small, transparent jar or container right after the stretch and folds or coil folds.
-The container is nestled inside the main dough for the remainder of the bulk ferment, allowing you to visually track the rise without disturbing the bulk dough itself.
+The container is nestled inside the main dough for the remainder of the bulk ferment.

-Using the aliquot method is a great way to help you learn to read the sourdough, prevent overworking the dough, and easily determine rise percentage.
+Using the aliquot method is a great way to help you learn to read your dough, prevent overworking it, and easily determine rise percentage accurately especially if using a non-straight sided proofing container.

 Autolyse